haskell/hackage-security/README.md

 avoid introducing too many of them (in particular, we should avoid requiring a new @targets.json@ for each new version of a particular kind of target).

-In order to avoid name clashes OOT targets should be stored in a location that is not a valid package name, such as `oot$`.
+OOT targets will be stored under a prefix such as `oot/` to avoid name clashes with packages.

 #### Collections